Skip to main content

 )

-• Material Design has three different button variants (styles): Text, Outlined, and Contained.
+Material UI has three different button variants (styles): Text, Outlined, and Contained.
 The default variant used in Material UI is Text.
-You can use variant prop to change the value.
+You can use variant prop to change the style.

 // Change button variant